 We have solved the atomic structures of the mitochondrial ADP/ATP carrier locked in the cytoplasmic state by carboxyatractyloside and in the matrix state by bongkrekic acid.
 Comparison of the two states explains the function of highly conserved sequence features and reveals that the transport mechanism is unique, involving the coordinated movement of six dynamic elements around a central translocation pathway.

-Figure Atomic structures of the yeast ADP/ATP carrier Aac2p (left) and the yeast ADP/ATP carrier Aac3p (right).
+Figure Structural models of the mitochondrial ADP/ATP carrier in the cytoplasmic state (left) and the matrix state (right).